Dragons (Biology)

 The natural scale colors of water dragons are aqua/teal and blue.
 Water dragons can be dark, mid-tone or light colored, but are generally quite saturated.
 Due to the fire root of the water element, water dragon base colors can sometimes be warm, though this is uncommon.
 They may more commonly have any of these colors as secondary colors, though much of the dragon will be blue hues, as the water element comes only in blue colors.
 Water dragons are capable of limited bioluminescence.
 Their elemental markings (not other markings) will glow in water when there is insufficient light.
 This will happen subconsciously but will ‘deactivate’ if the dragon is afraid or tense, so as to not attract predators.

-Most of the time, water dragons will have webbed paws.
+Water dragons will always have webbed paws.

 Water dragons can also have barbels, which are similar to wind whiskers but are much shorter, can occur in pairs, and are not tipped with frills.